-As Celtic-Irish names fall out of fashion, Nicole Buckler suggests we dig new ones out from a forgotten pool of names from Medieval Ireland.
+As Celtic-Irish baby names fall out of fashion, Nicole Buckler suggests we dig new ones out from a forgotten pool of Medieval Irish names.

 Ragnailt (Pronounced rein-ilt) The female version of Ragnall.
 This name was very popular in later medieval Ireland.
 It was the name of the mother of Domnall Mór O Brien, the King of Thomond.
 Another Ragnailt was the daughter of Aed Ua Conchobair, king of Connacht, who died in 1393.